The FW4 is the only emplacement on the front line reachable on skis in winter.

 The tunnel continues for a few meters and stops abruptly because the defeat of Caporetto, with the subsequent abandonment of the Dolomite front by the Italian army, interrupted the connection works of this emplacement with the Feldwache 3.

-The FW 3 was situated in front of the terrace of the Lagazuoi cable car top station but, unfortunately, it has collapsed.
+The FW 3 was situated in front of the terrace of the Lagazuoi cable car top station but has unfortunately collapsed.

 The Life of the soldiers at high altitude during the First World War